Formation in the Catholic Church

+Formation is a term used in the Catholic Church to cover various forms of training and preparation for service and participation in the life of the church.

-Ministerial formation (or simply formation) is the personal preparation that the Catholic Church offers to people with a defined mission, such as the priesthood or membership of a religious order such as the Society of Jesus.
-Such formation involves a program of spiritual and academic training.
+In relation to ordained clergy, formation is concerned with the personal preparation that the Church offers to candidates for ordination: "priestly formation is necessary for all priests, diocesan and religious and of every rite".
+The same term is used in relation to deacons.
+For members of a religious order such as the Society of Jesus, such formation involves a program of spiritual and academic training for life within the order.
 In the case of priestly formation, the typical location concerned is the seminary either operated by a diocese for the purposes of training diocesan/secular clergy or operated by a religious order for the purpose of preparing its members for priestly ordination.

+In other contexts, church documents refer to: